Likelihood-free inference of phylogenetic tree posterior distributions: Introduction

 \subsection{Related work}

-Initial attempts to phylogenetic NPE have restricted themselves to quartets, \emph{i.e.}, topologies over four leaves, allowing them to cast the problem as a classification over the three possible topologies~\citep{suvorov2019accurate,zou2020deep,tang2024novel}.
+Initial attempts to phylogenetic NPE were restricted to quartets, \emph{i.e.}, topologies over four leaves, allowing them to cast the problem as a classification over the three possible topologies~\citep{suvorov2019accurate,zou2020deep,tang2024novel}.
 In this case, a vector embedding of the input sequences was extracted by a neural network and used to produce three scalar outputs, and the probability of each topology was simply modeled as a softmax over these three outputs.
-Because the number of possible topologies grows super-exponentially with the number of leaves, this strategy cannot be generalized to larger numbers of sequences and even if it could, treating all topologies as separate classes would disregard the fact that some are more similar than others.
-In addition, \cite{grosshauser2021reevaluating} re-evaluated the method of~\cite{zou2020deep} and showed that it underperformed on more difficult tasks with short sequences and long evolution times.
-Alternatively, \cite{nesterenko2025phyloformer} proposed Phyloformer, a network predicting evolutionary distances, \emph{i.e.}, sum of branch lengths on the phylogeny between pairs of leaves, minimizing the mean absolute error (MAE) between true and predicted distances.
-Given all correct pairwise distances, an existing algorithm \cite[neighbor joining, NJ, ][]{saitou1987neighbor} is guaranteed to reconstruct the correct tree, but the authors observed limited topological reconstruction accuracy suggesting an irreducible discrepancy between the two metrics, increasingly so for larger numbers of leaves.
-In addition, minimizing the MAE against scalar values produced by the network only allows for the estimation of a point estimate---namely the median of the posterior rather than the entire distribution.
-Finally, the network applied axial self-attention~\citep{ho2019axial} to all pairs of sequences, which led to a large memory footprint even using a linear approximation of self-attention~\citep{katharopoulos2020transformers} and limiting the scalability of the approach to 200 sequences of length 500 in practice.
-The authors reported that using axial self-attention on sequences instead of pairs as in the MSA transformer~\citep{rao2021msatransformer} improved the scalability but dramatically decreased the reconstruction accuracy.
+Since the number of possible topologies grows super-exponentially with the number of leaves, this strategy cannot be generalized to larger numbers of sequences and even if it could, treating all topologies as separate classes would disregard the fact that some are more similar than others.
+In addition, \citet{grosshauser2021reevaluating} showed that the method of~\citet{zou2020deep} underperformed on more difficult tasks with short sequences and long evolution times.

+Alternatively, \citet{nesterenko2025phyloformer} proposed Phyloformer, a likelihood-free inference method defined for any number of leaves.
+Phyloformer doesn't estimate phylogenies, but evolutionary distances, \emph{i.e.}, sum of branch lengths on the phylogeny between pairs of leaves.
+Phylogenies can be reconstructed from such distances with the neighbor joining algorithm \citep[NJ,][]{saitou1987neighbor} , but the authors observed that this strategy led to a limited topological reconstruction accuracy.
+In addition, Phyloformer only allows for point estimates---namely the median of the posterior distribution of evolutionary distances---rather than the entire distribution.
+Finally, the network applied axial self-attention~\citep{ho2019axial} to all pairs of sequences, which led to a large memory footprint even using a linear approximation of self-attention~\citep{katharopoulos2020transformers}.

+Phyloformer~2 addresses each of these limitations of Phyloformer by estimating the entire posterior distribution of phylogenies---instead of a single estimate of evolutionary distances--- thanks to its BayesNJ module, and by using a novel evoPF encoding that is both more lightweight and more efficient than Phyloformer.